Ground state on the dumbbell graph: Introduction

 \begin{remark} It follows from Lemmas \ref{lemma-2}, \ref{lemma-3} and Remark \ref{remark-4} that the constant standing wave (\ref{ground-1}) undertakes a sequence of bifurcations, where the first two bifurcations at $Q_0^*$ and $Q_0^{**}$ lead to the positive asymmetric and symmetric standing waves respectively.
 We also show numerically that these same positive waves are connected to the truncated solitary waves (\ref{ground-2}) and (\ref{ground-3}) as $\Lambda \to -\infty$.
 See Figures \ref{stat2}, \ref{stat3}, \ref{statcomp}, and \ref{stat8}. \end{remark}

-\begin{remark} We show in Lemma \ref{lemma-limit} that the energy difference between the truncated solitary wave localized in the central segment and the one localized in the ring is exponentially small as $\Lambda \to -\infty$.
-Nevertheless, it is only the former wave which appears to be the ground state of the constrained minimization problem (\ref{minimizer}) as $Q_0 \to \infty$.
+\begin{remark} We show in Lemma \ref{lemma-limit} that the energy difference between the truncated solitary wave localized in the central segment and the one localized in the ring is exponentially small as $\Lambda \to -\infty$ but the energy of the asymmetric wave is smaller than the energy of the symmetric wave.
 In the numerical iterations of the Petviashvili's and Newton's methods, both standing waves arise naturally when the initial data is concentrated either in a loop or in a central link.
-Figures \ref{stat9} and \ref{stat10} illustrate that although the positive asymmetric wave is not a global constrained minimizer of energy, it is a local constrained minimizer, so that it is also orbitally stable in the time evolution of the cubic NLS equation (\ref{NLS}). \end{remark}
+Figures \ref{stat9} and \ref{stat10} illustrate that both symmetric and asymmetric waves are local constrained minimizers of energy, so that they are orbitally stable in the time evolution of the cubic NLS equation (\ref{NLS}). \end{remark}

 The paper is organized as follows.
 Section 2 reports a complete characterization of the linear spectrum of the Laplacian operator on the dumbbell graph.
 Section 3 is devoted to the analytical characterization of the constant standing wave (\ref{ground-1}) and the first two instability bifurcations when parameter $Q_0$ is increased.
 Section 4 describes the analytical characterization of the two standing waves localized in the central segment and at one of the two rings in the limit of large values of $Q_0$.
 The proofs of Theorems \ref{theorem-graph} and \ref{theorem-limit} are furnished by the individual results of Sections 3 and 4.
 Section 5 reports numerical approximations of the standing waves of the stationary NLS equation (\ref{statNLS}).